vdoan/AWS-Kong-ECS/README.md

 4. Secure Access and lock everything down SG, no public access to Kong
 5. clean up the code and use modules more
 6. Added a simple Makefile to build and push the container image
+7. Mount a Volume for Kong since it's in db-less mode

 # Deployment Instructions